It’s an age-old battle.

 On the other hand, paid ads on social media and search engines have instant visibility, but they drive up costs for every click and require constant oversight to perform well.

 Email marketing and social media management both also need almost daily in-house care to ensure successful campaigns.

 As an SEO agency and small business itself, Markitors has seen first-hand how powerful SEO is.
-Appearing on Google’s first page for “digital marketing company” and other similar terms has meant we’ve never needed to run paid ads.
+Appearing on Google’s first page for “small business SEO” and other similar terms has meant we’ve never needed to run paid ads.
 We also have never had to pick up the phone for a single cold call.
 With SEO, customers who are searching for our services find us on their own.

-How does small business SEO work for other companies?
+How do services for small businesses SEO work for other companies?

 Well, measuring success starts with identifying clear goals for SEO.